• Skip to main content

 Types of Waivers (#1): Weekly Reset

-The first way is weekly reset, inverse standings.
-That means that the team ranked last each week gets to select the first free agent off of waivers.
-The team ranked first selects last.
-This method is aimed at balancing out the league over the course of the season.
+The first method is a weekly reset, inverse standings.
+That means that the team ranked last each week gets to select the first free agent off of waivers, while the team ranked first selects last.
+This method is aimed at balancing out the league throughout the season.

 Types of Waivers (#2): Rolling Waivers

 Next is the rolling waiver position.
-This starts with the team that initially selected last in the first round of the draft being able to select first in waivers.
-The rolling aspect of this waiver process means that if the manager with the top waiver selection decides not to issue a claim that week, the top selection rolls-over to the next week and so on until the manager uses the pick.
+This starts with the team initially selected last in the first round of the draft being able to select first in waivers.
+The rolling aspect of this waiver process means that if the manager with the top waiver selection decides not to issue a claim that week, the top selection rolls over to the next week, and so on until the manager uses the pick.
 Spending your pick moves you to the back of the line.

-Saving the top pick until a dynamite player shows up on waivers can be an excellent strategy.
+Saving the top pick until a dynamite player appears on waivers can be an excellent strategy.

 Types of Waivers (#3): Free Agent Acquisition Budget (FAAB)

 Finally, we have the FAAB waiver method.
 FAAB stands for Free Agent Acquisition Budget.
-This is like a silent auction: each manager gets a set budget for the season and places a bid each week on the desired players.
+This is like a silent auction: each manager gets a budget for the season and places a weekly bid on the desired players.
 When the budget is spent, it is tough sailing for the rest of the season.

 Please note that FAAB is commonly used in auction leagues.